Chandni-L5/pawsome-strolls/documentation/testing.md

  Result: The site is responsive on a number of browsers and devices.

 ##### Goal: Proof of credentials to determine if the provider is qualified for the role.
 Result: This goal has not been achieved within the content of the 'About Me' section.
-On future implementations I would include a seperate section or some imagery to account for the qualifications of the service provider.
+On future implementations I would include a separate section or some imagery to account for the qualifications of the service provider.

 ##### Goal: An easy-to-use format for submitting enquiries or accessing contact information.
-Result: Simple and straight forward form provided on a seperate page and once submitted successfully the user is directed to a page that displays a thank you message confirming the form is submitted.
+Result: Simple and straightforward form provided on a separate page and once submitted successfully the user is directed to a page that displays a thank you message confirming the form is submitted.

 #### Potential Client Goals